5 Best Fly Fishing Waders – A Buyers Guide

 2RY720W W L 1 1Y*WEpKc&bids=327192

 While Orvis is more well-known for its high-quality rods, their Pro Waders are phenomenal.
-These are stockingfoot waders so you will have to purchase your own set of wading boots.
+These are stockingfoot waders, so you will need to purchase an additional set of wading boots.

 These waders are made of a 4-layer Cordura in the upper area and a 5-layer Cordura fabric shell in the lower legs.
 Most companies make their waders with two or three layers.
-This is a major choice factor in my decision on choosing these Orvis Pro Waders as my top pick.
+This is a major factor in choosing these Orvis Pro Waders as my top pick.

-These waders are extremely durable and you don’t have to deal with any excessive seams that have the potential of ripping.
+These waders are extremely durable, and you don’t have to deal with any excessive seams that have the potential to rip.
 You’ll also have Kangaroo-style fleece handwarmer pockets and adjustable elastic suspenders to make your life much more comfortable.

 The accessories you have on these waders are also quite nice.
 The fly patches, knee guards, and gravel guards give you a more comfortable experience!
 You can even roll them down and still access all of your pockets on those really warm days.

-The Orvis Pro Waders come in 14 sizes for men and 14 different sizes for women also.
-The options for short and long lengths mean a great fit for the individual whatever the body size.
+The Orvis Pro Waders come in 14 sizes for men and 14 different sizes for women.
+The short and long-length options mean a great fit for the individual, whatever the body size.

-Tip: If you’re the fly fisherman that likes a zipper option you can also purchase the Orvis PRO Zipper Waders.
+Tip: If you’re a fly fisherman who likes a zipper option, these are also available by selecting the Orvis PRO Zipper Waders.

-The biggest downside to these waders is that they’re going to cost you quite a bit of money!
+The biggest downside to these is that they’ll cost you quite a bit of money!
 These are in the top pricing range.
 However, with this investment, you’ll also get a lifetime warranty.
-If your waders do ever fail, Orvis promises to replace them as long as it wasn’t a mistake made by you.
+If your waders ever fail, Orvis promises to replace them as long as it wasn’t your mistake.

-If you are out on the water every week it pays to invest in these Orvis Pro waders, I have owned and recommended these waders to everyone that I know in fly fishing circles for many years and they have never let me down!
+If you are out on the water every week, investing in the Orvis Pro pays off in the long run.
+I have owned and recommended these waders to everyone that I know in fly fishing circles for many years, and they have never let me down!

 Redington Escape Zip Waders – My Most Versatile Pick!